ethersphere/storage-incentives/echidna/README.md

 Typical next steps:

-- Add another harness under `src/echidna/` for other protocol contracts.
+- Add another harness under `src/echidna/` following the naming convention `Echidna*Harness.sol`.
+The runner script auto-discovers files matching that pattern, so no manual script edits are needed.
 - Keep actions non-reverting and model only the roles/privileges you want to include.
 - Start with a few **obviously true** invariants, then iterate:
   - If Echidna finds a counterexample, decide whether that is a **bug** or a **property mismatch**.